Flight for Life: Training

 The Flight For Life organization comprises many teams, made up of Nurses, Paramedics, EMT-Bs, Respiratory therapists, Pilots, and Mechanics.

 Traditionally the helicopter is staffed by a flight crew composed of an experienced pilot, critical care nurse, and critical care paramedic.
-If advanced knowledge of the patients condition is known before takeoff, the crew may also include a respiratory therapist, medical doctor or other specialized medical personnel.
+If advanced knowledge of the patient's condition is known before takeoff, the crew may also include a respiratory therapist, medical doctor or other specialized medical personnel.

 Because of the training and medical equipment available on the helicopter a higher level of care can normally be provided by the crew on the scene of the accident and in-transit to an appropriate medical facility.
 The flight nurse and paramedic can usually perform more advanced acts and procedure needed for critical patients than the traditional Paramedic on-scene.
 This includes the placement and monitoring of chest-tubes, certain surgical procedures, an aortic balloon-pump and all of the acts allowed by EMTs and Paramedics.

-The pilot’s chief responsibility is the safe operation of the aircraft.
+The pilot's chief responsibility is the safe operation of the aircraft.
 Any crew member (pilot, nurse, or paramedic) may turn down a trip if they are not comfortable.
-All helicopter operations are under “visual flight rules” (VFR), so weather factors will significantly affect a pilot’s decision.
+All helicopter operations are under “visual flight rules” (VFR), so weather factors will significantly affect a pilot's decision.

 Equipment

 Helicopters

 Currently Flight for Life Colorado operates distinctively painted orange Eurocopter Ecureuil AS 350 “AStar” helicopters.
-Chosen for its high altitude capability and economy of operation, the AStar is a perfect fit for Colorado’s mountain communities and terrain.
-The helicopters are based at St. Anthony Hospital in Lakewood (Lifeguard 1), St. Anthony’s Summit Medical Center in Frisco (Lifeguard 2), Penrose-St. Francis Hospital in Colorado Springs (Lifeguard 3), St. Mary- Corwin Medical Center in Pueblo (Lifeguard 4).
+Chosen for its high altitude capability and economy of operation, the AStar is a perfect fit for Colorado's mountain communities and terrain.
+The helicopters are based at St. Anthony Hospital in Lakewood (Lifeguard 1), St. Anthony's Summit Medical Center in Frisco (Lifeguard 2), Penrose-St. Francis Hospital in Colorado Springs (Lifeguard 3), St. Mary- Corwin Medical Center in Pueblo (Lifeguard 4).
 As of January 3, 2010 all four are in service twenty-four hours a day, seven days a week.
 They have a service radius of approximately 120 mi from their bases.
 As of August 15, 2011 operations will expand with a new base at Mercy Regional Medical Center in Durango (Lifeguard 5).
 All helicopters are leased from Air Methods Corporation in Englewood, Colorado.
 Pilots and mechanics are employees of Air Methods Corp.